 By default, every reference targets all instances in your Elasticsearch, Kibana and Fleet Server deployments, respectively.
 If you want to direct traffic to specific instances, refer to Traffic Splitting for more information and examples.

-In contrast to what happens with Elastic Agent as standalone, the configuration is managed through Fleet, and it cannot be defined through
+In contrast to Elastic Agents in standalone mode, the configuration is managed through Fleet, and it cannot be defined through

 You can upgrade the Elastic Agent version or change settings by editing the YAML specification file.
 ECK applies the changes by performing a rolling restart of the Agent’s Pods.
-Depending on the settings that you used, ECK configures an agent to set up Fleet in Kibana, enrolls itself in Fleet, or restarts Elastic Agent on certificate rollover.
+Depending on the settings that you used, ECK will set up Fleet in Kibana, enrolls the agent in Fleet, or restarts Elastic Agent on certificate rollover.

 Depending on the use case, Elastic Agent may need to be deployed as a Deployment or a DaemonSet.
 To choose how to deploy your Elastic Agents, provide a